This post may contain affiliate links. Read the full disclosure here.

 Light can affect how plants grow – lack of light can lead to plants growing long and leggy (which basically means the gaps between leaves on the stem gets bigger).
 If that look is what you’re after, then go for it.

-If not, either try a plant that requires less light, or try another spot.
+If not, either try a plant that requires less light or try another spot.

 The temperature in your bathroom

-Planterina told me (she said in her videos anyway, we’re not mates) that she doesn’t keep any plants in her bathroom over window because they can die from the cold.
+Planterina told me (she said in her videos anyway, we’re not mates) that she doesn’t keep any plants in her bathroom over the window because they can die from the cold.

 If you want a plant in your bathroom over winter you could try a winter one like a Poinsetta or Cyclamen.
-Maybe I’ll do that this year (if my cyclamen ever emerges from its summer slumber) and report back.

 ANYWAY don’t put your cactuses in the bathroom.
 They like cold spell (who knew?) but they don’t like the humidity.